List of Little Britain characters: Mr. Cleeves

 Mr Cleeves is a traditional-looking yet eccentric teacher at Kelsey Grammar school (a reference to actor Kelsey Grammer).
 Mr Cleeves sets the pupils strange tasks such as finding "the square root of Popeye" and "Edward II divided by Henry V = Hydrogen Peroxide".
 He also asks for complete silence during a test, which is later revealed to be a test on crisps, but then he does various loud things himself, like playing the saxophone, vacuuming the classroom and setting off fireworks.

-He also has trouble with reading (like when he can't pronounce the words in Great Expectations, he just says "Shall we just watch the video?"), has a habit of making the boys in his class read aloud at random times, even in mid-word, writes his name (Mr Cleeves) as "Mr Wells" and his subject (Biology) as "French" and very roughly throws the exercise books at his pupils.
+He also has trouble with reading (like when he can't pronounce the words in Great Expectations, he says "Shall we just watch the video?"), has a habit of making the boys in his class read aloud at random times, even in mid-word, writes his name (Mr Cleeves) as "Mr Wells" and his subject (Biology) as "French" and very roughly throws the exercise books at his pupils.
 It is implied that he deliberately marks correct answers as wrong.
 He also introduces strange new pupils into his class such as a dog, a boy from the 17th century and an adult.
 The school itself is bizarre as it arranges trips to the moon for only £5 entry fee, pilfers £36 million during small car park jumble sales, has recreational and lunch periods only a few seconds long and has a robot for a careers advisor, which claims that there will be no jobs for human beings in the future.
 A major character in Series 1, Mr Cleeves made his last appearance in the programme in episode 8.